Rari-Capital/golf-course/README.md

 ### Right Shift Instead of Dividing By 2

-The `SHR` opcode is 3 gas cheaper than `DIV` and also bypasses the division by 0 check.
+The `SHR` opcode is 3 gas cheaper than `DIV` and also bypasses Solidity's division by 0 prevention overhead.

 - [Gas Usage]()
 - [Full Example]()